JAQUBA/JQBSTM32_Framework/README.md

         -DTASK_TIMER=htim4
     ```

-## Autorzy
+## Authors

-- **JAQUBA** - główny autor
+- **JAQUBA** - main author

-## Kontakt
+## Contact

-Jeśli masz pytania dotyczące projektu, możesz się skontaktować poprzez [profil GitHub](https://github.com/JAQUBA).
+If you have any questions about the project, you can contact via [GitHub profile](https://github.com/JAQUBA).

-## Licencja
+## License

-Ten projekt jest licencjonowany na zasadach GNU General Public License v3.0.
-Więcej informacji można znaleźć w pliku LICENSE dostępnym w tym repozytorium.
+This project is licensed under the terms of the GNU General Public License v3.0.
+More information can be found in the LICENSE file available in this repository.